q3769/semver-maven-plugin/README.md

 ## Use it...

-*Caution: By default, only the parent project's version is processed, modules' versions are not - no matter from which directory the plugin's Maven command is issued.
-Use the* `'-DprocessModule'` *flag if modules also need to be processed.*
+*Caution: By default, only the parent project's version is processed, module versions are not.
+Use the **`-DprocessModule`** command flag if you also wish to process modules.*

 From CLI, assuming you are in the Maven project's default root directory where the pom.xml file is located: